schneems/schneems/_posts/2019-11-06-how-ruby-really-uses-memory-on-the-web-and-beyond.md

     - performance
 ---

 Why on earth does my memory consumption chart look like that?
 It's a question I hear every week.
-To help answer that question, I wrote a [Web server request simulator](https://github.com/schneems/simulate_ruby_web_memory_use) to model how Ruby uses memory over time.
-We will use the output of that project to dissect why a Ruby on Rails web app's memory would be expected to look like this:
+To help answer that question, I wrote a [Web server request simulator](https://github.com/schneems/simulate_ruby_web_memory_use) to model how Ruby uses memory over time, though it applies to other languages as well.
+We will use the output of that project to dissect why a web app's memory would be expected to look like this:

 ![](https://www.dropbox.com/s/58w258qszoo9h9c/Screenshot%202019-10-28%2012.48.28.png?raw=1)

 > [Logistic](https://en.wikipedia.org/wiki/Logistic_function) function generated via Wolfram Alpha `Plot[100 / (1 +  e^-(x/100) )], {x, 0, 1000}]`.
 Shape is asymptotic.

 In this post, we'll talk a little about what causes this shape of memory use over time.
 Then we will dig into what that memory behavior means in terms of optimizing your application.

-> Originally, this post was titled "How Ruby REALLY Uses Memory: On the Web and Beyond," which was less precise.
-I've re-generated the graphs to be more visible and, based on feedback, made the explanations more concise.

 ## Simulating one Request